Chrysothemis Brown MBBS PhD

 For her post-doctoral research, Chrysothemis joined the lab of Alexander Rudensky to pursue studies in the transcriptional and epigenetic regulation of immune cell fate.
 There she discovered novel dendritic cell subsets and their transcriptional regulators, both in mice and humans.
 Alongside this, she pioneered single-cell transcriptomic studies of pediatric autoimmune disease and human cancer, uncovering a new lineage of antigen-presenting cells that instructs immune tolerance to the intestinal microbiota in early life.
 Work in her lab addresses how the tissue environment influences immune development and how dysregulation can lead to disease, with a particular focus on early life immune development and mucosal tolerance, autoimmunity and cancer.

-Chrysothemis has received numerous awards, including the NIH/NIAID New Innovator Award, Pew Biomedical Scholar Award, Josie Robertson Young Investigator Award, Parker Institute for Cancer Immunotherapy Senior Fellowship, V Foundation Pediatric Scholar award and Wellcome Trust Post-doctoral Clinical Research Fellowship.
+Chrysothemis has received several awards, including the NIH/NIAID New Innovator Award, Pew Biomedical Scholar Award, Josie Robertson Young Investigator Award, Parker Institute for Cancer Immunotherapy Senior Fellowship, V Foundation Pediatric Scholar award and Pershing Square Sohn Prize for Young Investigators.

 Jinwoo Nah